kegsay/blog/_posts/2016-11-12-Intent-driven-APIs.md

 Now you might have noticed a pattern here: `answerPromise` and `Call._answering` are *the same thing*.
 The user of the API is effectively **copying over the state machine** of `Call` so they can call the right methods at the right times.
 This is awful, but a lot of APIs do this.
-How else could this be done?
+How else could this have been done?

 Let's revisit our choice and instead decide to accomodate their whim.
 What does `Call` naturally look like now?